GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/western_blot.rst

     .. note:: NW uses optimal auto-rapid as default

    .. note::
-      BAL has used a fluorescent secondary antibody instead of chemiluminescence since the ChemiDoc Imaging System can detect various fluorescent channels.
+      BAD has used a fluorescent secondary antibody instead of chemiluminescence since the ChemiDoc Imaging System can detect various fluorescent channels.
       This method seems to be slightly less sensitive and requires a high concentration of antibody for protein detection.
       Anti-rabbit secondary antibodies seem to bind to the protein ladder.
       Keep blots protected from light after adding the secondary antibody during staining.
       Online protocols suggest that it is important to make sure the membrane is dry before imaging.

-      BAL has been able to re-probe a fluorescent blot for chemiluminescence.
+      BAD has been able to re-probe a fluorescent blot for chemiluminescence.
       You can rewet the membrane by first using 70% ethanol and then washing with TBST because the PVDF membrane does not absorb aqueous solutions uniformly unless pre-wet.
       Once rewet, you can proceed to re-probe the membrane.